matplotlib/matplotlib/doc/users/artists.rst

     In [235]: print len(ax.patches)

-You should not add objects directly to the ax.lines or ax.patches unless you know exactly what you are doing, because the Axes needs to do a few things when it creates and adds an object.
-It sets the figure and axes property of the Artist, as well as the default Axes transformation (unless a transformation is set).
-It also inspects the data contained in the Artist to update the data structures controlling auto-scaling, so that the view limits can be adjusted to contain the plotted data.
-You can, nonetheless, create objects yourself and add them directly to the Axes using helper methods like ax.add_line and ax.add_patch.
+You should not add objects directly to the ``Axes.lines`` or ``Axes.patches`` lists unless you know exactly what you are doing, because the ``Axes`` needs to do a few things when it creates and adds an object.
+It sets the figure and axes property of the ``Artist``, as well as the default ``Axes`` transformation (unless a transformation is set).
+It also inspects the data contained in the ``Artist`` to update the data structures controlling auto-scaling, so that the view limits can be adjusted to contain the plotted data.
+You can, nonetheless, create objects yourself and add them directly to the ``Axes`` using helper methods like :meth:`~matplotlib.axes.Axes.add_line` and :meth:`~matplotlib.axes.Axes.add_patch`.
 Here is an annotated interactive session illustrating what is going on:

 .. sourcecode:: ipython